krsudal/HACTREE/README.md

-## HACTREE: HS Code Auto Classification and Trade Intelligence System for Export-Oriented Enterprises
+## HACTREE: HS Code Auto Classification and Trade Report for Export Enterprises

-### 1. Project Overview
+### 1. Project Topic

-**HACTREE** is an AI-powered export strategy analyst platform designed to assist enterprises preparing for international trade.
-It offers automated HS code classification, integrated access to country-specific tariff and TBT (Technical Barriers to Trade) data, promising market analysis, and auto-generated export strategy reports.
+HACTREE is a trade strategy platform that helps enterprises prepare for international markets.
+It offers automated HS code classification, integrated access to country-specific tariff and TBT (Technical Barriers to Trade) data, and promising market ranking　and analysis.

 ### 💬 자연어 질의응답 데모
 ![QA 데모](demo/qa_interface.png)